A Twelve Year Old Being hunted by the Gestapo – Others Standing Against a Wall Waiting to be Shot for 12 Hours – A Peek Behind a WWII Curtain

 My wife, Claire, who translated the several bios which are included in this book, Jean-Jacques, who so much wished to have his family’s and friends’ stories preserved, and I thank you for your interest.
 Kendrick Kirk

-Posted by Jim W. Dean on Nov 23 2012, With 0 Reads, Filed under Editor, World.
+Posted by Jim W. Dean, Managing Editor on November 23, 2012, With 2319 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.